sherzodcode/diary-API/readme.txt

 Time is 11:44 i'm in station.
 I started Data memes project and added default code.
 Now i have to figure out how to build database for it.
+It's 23:20, IN Sha Allah tomorrow , i'm gonna go to the dentist.
+And start Js learning deeply.
 //////////

 /////////